- Photo credit: ©GBNNSS

 - Heracleum mantegazzianum - Giant hogweed

-- Bogs, fens, grasslands, woodland, urban, agricultural and horticultural areas, riparian zones
+- Habitat: It is found in bogs, fens, grasslands, woodland, urban, agricultural and horticultural areas, and riparian zones.

-- Tall perennial herb (3-5m) with a pale yellow root.
-Stem is hollow and is green with purple patches; the flowers are white and in umbels up to 80cm across.
-Leaves are large (up to 2.5m across), and are in opposite pairs with a terminal leaf.
+- Description: It is a all perennial herb (3-5m) with a pale yellow root.
+Its stem is hollow and is green with purple patches; the flowers are white and in umbels up to 80cm across.
+Its leaves are large (up to 2.5m across), and are in opposite pairs with a terminal leaf.
 It can produce up to 50,000 seeds per year.

-- Giant hogweed is native to Asia but is now invasive in North America, continental Europe and Britain
+- Origin and Distribution: Giant hogweed is native to Asia but is now invasive in North America, continental Europe and Britain

 - Potential/Known impacts: This species has a high competitive advantage over native plants.
 It can out compete for space and resources by shading out native and desirable plants.
 There is also a loss in invertebrate diversity as the plants these animals depend on become scarcer.
 Other impacts include a significant increase in riverbank erosion.
 In summer time rights of way and access points for water users such as fishermen may become impassable due to high infestation rates of giant hogweed.
 It is also harmful to human health as it produces sap that causes severe burns that will blister in the sun for many years.

 - How did it get here: Initially the species was brought to Ireland as an ornamental plant of parks and gardens.
 Its seeds can travel on the wind and in water, meaning that it can travel relatively easily in the right conditions.

-- Is it found in Ireland?: Yes.
-The species is widespread throughout the island of Ireland.
+- Is it found in Ireland or Northern Ireland?: It is present and widespread across Ireland and Northern Ireland.
 More information can be found at NBDC and NBN Atlas NI.